Teaching Children to Pray

-This may not immediately seem like an idea for children, for more and more research and experience is showing how little space we all have in our lives, including children, and how some quiet and even silence can really help us connect with God.
+This may not immediately seem like an idea for children, but more and more research and experience show how little space we all have in our lives and how some quiet and silence can help us connect with God.

 Just pick a topic and a time – maybe start with something easy like The Best Thing That Happened Today and 30 seconds.
-Then get everyone to chat with God about that topic for that length of time.
-Simples!
+(The length of time will vary based on your children and their age.)
+Then get everyone to quietly chat with God about that topic for that length of time.

-Here’s some other topic ideas, although it’s fun to invent your own.
+Here are some topic ideas, and as always feel free to invent your own.
 I’ve done this where I offer the first three topics, giving a mix of silly and sensible, spiritual, emotional and factual, then open up to others taking it in turns to offer their suggestions.

 What questions would you add?